-Find information about Vandenberg Air Force Base, California, including the main commercial and DSN numbers for the base, information on basic services, base transportation, lodging for TDY and PSCing personnel, and inprocessing.
+Find information about Vandenberg Air Force Base, California, including the main commercial and DSN numbers for the base, information on basic services, base transportation, lodging for TDY and PCSing personnel, and inprocessing.

 Mission & Units

-Vandenberg Air Force Base is the headquarters for the 30th Space Wing, which as mentioned above is responsible for missile and space operations for the Department of Defense.
+Vandenberg Air Force Base is one of the official locations for U.S. Space Force.
+It is also the headquarters for the 30th Space Wing, which as mentioned above is responsible for missile and space operations for the Department of Defense.
 Part of the base’s operations include putting satellites into “near-polar orbits” from the West Coast.
 Vandenberg is responsible for those launches plus others such as for deployment of space-based assets, and training.
 The base also conducts partnerships with federal agencies civilian programs.
 Important units include:

 - 30th Operations Group